USEPA/sensortoolkit/docs/source/install.rst

 =====================================

-sensortoolkit can be installed using a provided YAML file to create a Conda virtual environment, using ``pip``, and by cloning the GitHub repository.
+sensortoolkit can be installed using a provided YAML file to create a Conda virtual environment, using ``pip``, or by cloning the GitHub repository.
 This section will explain the three installation methods in detail and how to update sensortoolkit.

 .. note::